onera/Cassiopee/Generator/doc2/source/Generator.rst

 .. py:function:: Generator.gapfixer(a, c, hardPoints=None, refine=1)

     Fill a gap defined by a BAR contour a drawn on a surface c.
-You can force the generated mesh to pass through HardPoints (NODES).
+You can force the generated mesh to pass through hardPoints (NODES).
 If refine=0, no inside points are added.

     :param a:  contour of the gap
     :type  a:  BAR array
     :param c:  surface to be filled
     :type  c:  array
-    :param hardPoints:  amplitude of the bump
+    :param hardPoints:  mesh containing nodes to be enforced
     :type  hardPoints:  array or list of arrays
     :param refine:  activation key for including points in the gap mesh (0 or 1)
     :type  refine:  integer